Myanmar: What we know about the recent Rohingya killings – DW – 09/09/2024

 What do we know about the August 5 attack?

-On August 5, 2024, Rohingya activist Wai Wai Nu posted a Twitter thread reporting a mass killing near Maungdaw, where more than 50 Rohingya were killed.
+On August 5, 2024, Rohingya activist Wai Wai Nu posted a threat on X, formerly Twitter, reporting a mass killing near Maungdaw, where more than 50 Rohingya were killed.
 She also posted a short video showing victims of the attack.

 The cause of death appears to be ballistic trauma, possibly from projectiles or shrapnel.
 However, the videos do not indicate who carried out the attack or what specific weapons were used.